freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 > [!WARNING]
 >
-> Reminder.
-Never make or push changes to a version branch that is on one of the freeCodeCamp repos.
+> Reminder: Never make or push changes to a version branch that is on one of the freeCodeCamp repos.
 Always create a new one

 - If you don't have a remote to where the new changes exist, create a remote to the user's fork with `git remote add <users_fork>`
 - Delete any **local** branches that share a name with the new branches.
 Likely named either `vX.X.Y` or `feat/version-X.X.Y`